iamashwin99/.ashrc/README.md

 alias ashwinstmux="tmux -f ${ASHRC}/tmux/tmux.conf"
 ```
 By default the installer and the rc file assumes that this repo is cloned at `~/.ashrc` if not, maunally edit the env variable `$ASHRC` (in terminal and the .ashrc file) to point to the correct installation location.

+Further remember to install the pluging from within the various packages:
+- tmux:
+  - inside tmux type `prefix + I`

 # Features: